-future timeline technology singularity humanity predictions events 2020 2050 2100
+future timeline technology singularity humanity

 2015-2019

-But perhaps the most widespread use of genome sequencing is now among the general public, who can utilise it for a mere fraction of what it cost in the previous decade.
-Just as the Internet seemed to appear out of nowhere in the mid-1990s, personalised genomics is now exploding into the mainstream in the late 2010s.
+But perhaps the most widespread use of genome sequencing is now among the general public, who can utilise it for a mere fraction of the cost in the previous decade.
+Just as the Internet seemed to appear out of nowhere during the mid-1990s, personalised genomics is now entering the mainstream.
 Its popularity stems from the health benefits and medical insights it offers: after the base pairs are sequenced, an individual's genotype can be cross-referenced with a database of published literature to determine the likelihood of trait expression and disease risk later in life.
-This allows someone to prepare many years in advance, and to seek treatment at a much earlier stage.
-By the end of this decade, tens of millions of human genomes have been sequenced around the world, as a new era of personalised medicine begins to emerge.
-At the same time, however, concerns are raised over genetic discrimination and privacy of information.
+This allows them to prepare years or even decades in advance and to seek treatment or advice at a much earlier stage.* By 2020, tens of millions of human genomes have been sequenced in countries around the world.
+At the same time, however, concerns are being raised over privacy of information and the potential for "genetic discrimination", as well as the psychological impact of test results.

 genome sequencing timeline